-With consumers reprioritizing how and where they spend their money since the pandemic tilted the world on its axis and inflation began to rear its ugly head, brands must respond to stay relevant.
+And with consumers reprioritizing how and where they spend their money, brands must respond to stay relevant.

 The truth is sustainability doesn’t have to be exclusive to the pricier fashion market.
-Fast fashion must slow down its desire to accumulate capital and speed up its collective eco-consciousness for sustainability and affordability to truly coexist so the everyday consumer doesn’t need to choose between the two.
+Fast and slow fashion must each slow down their desire to accumulate capital and speed up their collective eco-concerns for sustainability to truly coexist so the everyday consumer doesn’t need to choose between the two.

-This marriage of reducing waste and slowing down production is at the center of a whole new leg of the fashion industry.
-Not cheap, fast fashion and not expensive high-end, zero-waste brands are emerging to create unique fashion options that are not only planet-friendly but are more accessible to the everyday consumer.
+A marriage of reducing waste and slowing down production is at the center of a whole new leg of the fashion industry.
+Not cheap, fast fashion and not expensive, slow high-end, zero-waste brands have emerged to create unique fashion options that are not only planet-friendly but are accessible and more affordable to the everyday consumer.
 Combining style with sustainability, zero-waste brands like L2R are leading the charge.

 The use of deadstock and already existing fabrics like pattern cut-offs and discards gives clothing a second lease on life.
 Reducing fashion industry waste, and therefore the number of chemicals, water, and greenhouse gasses produced when manufacturing fabrics, reduces the amount of new clothing becoming yesterday’s trash.

-Using only ethically-sourced leftover textiles, discards, unused garments, and luxury scrap fabric in their creations, partnering with artisans and small factories around the globe, L2R offers consumers a real path towards sustainability, the power to advance their values without compromising their personal style, and affordable price tags, making greener options more sustainable and accessible.
+Using only ethically-sourced remnants, previously loved garments, and luxury scrap fabric, and partnering with artisans and small factories around the globe, L2R offers consumers a real path towards sustainability, the power to advance their values without compromising their personal style, and affordable price tags, making greener options more sustainable and accessible.